 If you fail to wear adequate footwear, you will be asked to leave and will receive a fail for that laboratory session.
 There are no exceptions.

 - Laboratory Coat - wearing of a laboratory coat is compulsory.
 This must meet Australian Safety Standards: it must be white, long-sleeved, be made of cotton or a cotton/polyester mix and be long enough to offer adequate protection.
-You will provided with a suitable laboratory coat.
-Alternatively, you can wear your own.

 If you fail to wear a laboratory coat, have it unbuttoned or have the sleeves rolled up, you will be asked to leave and will receive a fail for that laboratory session.
 There are no exceptions.